 French desserts are definitely gorgeous and luscious, like croquembouche that takes the place of an ordinary wedding cake.
 We will never forget the rich flavors of authentic French soufflé that will leave you speechless after taking a bite!
 So go ahead and enjoy each delectable French dish and dessert that you can find when you get married in France!

-While none is more superior than the other, Italian foods have more carbs in them and are complete in themselves when served than French foods which rely heavily on sauces that you have to pour over the dish before taking a bite.
-French chefs and locals also pay attention to the appearance of the dishes while Italians often serve food fresh from the oven or the pan, as the case may be.
+While none is more superior than the other, Italian food has more carbs in them and are complete in themselves compared to French food which relies heavily on sauces.
+French chefs and locals also pay attention to the appearance of the dishes while Italians often serve food fresh from the oven or the pan.

 Nevertheless, both Italian and French dishes are worth the trip to Europe.
 In fact, the amazing gastronomical experience is one of the things that our couples treasure the most when they got married in Italy and France.

-Although restaurants promising authentic French and Italian dishes are scattered all over the world, they can never compete with local chefs who have stayed all their lives in France and Italy to perfect their craft.
+Although restaurants promising authentic French and Italian dishes are scattered all over the world, they can never compare to the food served by local French and Italian chefs.

 As narrated above, France and Italy compete in grandeur as the best wedding destination in Europe.
-Each has a unique beauty of its own that will give any couple an experience of a lifetime.
+Each has a unique beauty of its own that will give all couples an experience of a lifetime.